damianhakert/damianhakert.github.io/source/jobs/devops-engineer/index.md

 * Improve monitoring systems
 * Improve deployment processes

+### Senior DevOps Engineers

+Senior DevOps Engineers are experienced DevOps Engineers who:

+* have deep knowledge of GitLab and GitLab.com infrastructure
+* train new DevOps Engineers
+* are a go-to person for the other DevOps Engineers when they face tough challenges
+* write blog posts for the benefit of sysadmins everywhere

 ## Requirements for Applicants
 (Check our [Jobs](https://about.gitlab.com/jobs/) page to see current openings).